EXPLAINER-Boeing 737 MAX: What to expect at Capitol Hill, Boeing meetings

 Q: What about travelers?
 Will there be a shortage of planes or higher ticket prices if the 737 MAX planes are not allowed to fly soon?

-Fares in some markets have risen since the 737 MAX grounding, reflecting tighter capacity.
 The key test will come if the grounding continues into the peak summer travel season.
-(Reporting by Joe White Editing by Phil Berlowitz)
+(Reporting by Joe White; Additional reporting by Tracy Rucinski; Editing by Phil Berlowitz and Peter Cooney)